 Where Will the Thousands of Travellers Go As They Head South?

-Whilst the number of sites provided was an increase of 41% from the January 2010 Traveller Caravan Count, it begs the question as to whether 356 sites is anywhere near enough when you consider the scale of the geographical area covered.
+This indicates a chronic shortage of traveller sites and begs the question as to whether there are anywhere near enough pitches when you consider the scale of the geographical area covered.

-The Appleby Horse Fair runs from 12th – 15th August, so right now, in the run-up to the event, this is a highly vulnerable time for landowners.
+The Appleby Horse Fair runs from Jun 8th to June 14th 2023, the so right now, in the run-up to the event, this is a highly vulnerable time for landowners.
 As the old sayings go, forewarned is forearmed, and don’t shut the stable door after the horse has bolted.
 Be proactive now and over the coming weeks and months.
 Seek professional advice and put security in place ASAP, either using canine guard patrols or power-independent CCTV towers and alarm systems or both, to protect your valuable land.
 Should you fall victim to illegal entry, read more about our traveller removal services here.